4.2/5 (5)

 • Daily program

-Individual arrival in Freiburg.
-The sunny city at the foot of the Black Forest has a lot to offer including the old part of town with picturesque alleys, the famous "Freiburger Bächle," cultural and historical monuments like the Minster, and numerous wine and snack bars where you can strengthen yourself before your bike tour.
-Visit the Freiburg cathedral and enjoy a delicious piece of Black Forest cherry tart and a cup of coffee in a selected café (include in tour cost).
+The sunny city of Freiburg, in the gorgeous Black Forest, has a lot to offer, including the Old Town's picturesque alleys, the famous 'Freiburger Bächle' (water-filled runnels), and cultural and historical monuments like the Minster.
+Numerous wine and snack bars line the streets.
+Visit the Freiburg Cathedral and sink your teeth into a scrumptious slice of Black Forest gateau, accompanied by a coffee in a selected cafe (included in tour price).

 Overnight in Freiburg.